Tjatse/req-fast/README.md

 ## Stream pipe

 ## Thanks
 Thanks andris9.
-I've used [fetch](https://github.com/andris9/fetch) for a long time, it's very fast(my ES Spider needs speed up, `request` is very powerful, but too heavy/slow to me).
-Unfortunately andris9 could not maintain his repository any more, it have bugs, also I can fix them in my project, but it's fusssssssy.
+I've used [fetch](https://github.com/andris9/fetch) for a long time, it's very fast(*my ES Spider needs speed up, [request](https://github.com/mikeal/request) is very powerful, but too heavy/slow to me, and can not automatic decode encodings, especially Chinese*).
+Unfortunately andris9 could not maintain his repository any more, it have bugs, also I can fix them in my project, but it's fussy.
 One more, I need a http request module that supports PROXY.

 ## License
 Copyright 2014 Tjatse